 Participants were then asked to list three student outcomes representative of their answers, which were collected, categorized and prioritized.

-All the information gathered from those sessions, as well as a host of district data, was collaboratively reviewed and analyzed by the Board, the Superintendent and district staff.
-In addition, our data revealed black males have the lowest rates of achievement in the district.
+The information gathered from those sessions, as well as a host of district data, was collaboratively reviewed and analyzed by the Board, the Superintendent and district staff.
+While our data revealed black males have the lowest rates of achievement in the district.
 It doesn’t mean that black males are low achievers, but that our system’s performance in creating success for black males is critically low and it needs to be named and addressed.
 It recognizes the need for change within the system to evolve into one that does not continue to marginalize various student populations — doing things the same way and expecting different results has proven to be ineffective.
-As a result, the three priority areas that were determined will be analyzed through the focus lens of black male achievement.